pahihu/CountWords/README.md

 My conclusions:

 * the fastest is C, which is roughly 6x faster than the AWK entry
-* on macOS the simple C++ version is 3x slower than the GNAT Ada entry
+* on macOS the simple C++ version is 3x slower than the GNAT Ada entry, but Ada lists 500 entries only
 * SBCL is 2x faster than picoLisp, but ClozureCL/ECL is slower, which is surprising (picoLisp is a pure interpreted LISP, ClozureCL/ECL is compiled)
 * if I type 60x more characters than the K version, then I can get 10x